Biomolecular NMR Facility

-Established in year 2000, the Biomolecular NMR Facility is a core facility in the Department of Chemistry and Biochemistry at University of Maryland, College Park.
-The facility currently hosts three high field liquid NMR spectrometers and has the capability to run a wide range of NMR experiments.
+Established in year 2008, the Biomolecular NMR Facility is a core facility in the Department of Chemistry and Biochemistry at University of Maryland, College Park.
+The facility currently hosts three high field liquid NMR spectrometers and has the capability to run a wide range of liquid NMR experiments.
 Its user base includes scientists from various fields such as organic chemistry, medicinal chemistry, biochemistry, biophysics, polymer science, material science and bioengineering.

 The facility provides high field NMR instrumentation to support University of Maryland research community through measurements of biomolecules, macromolecules and systems of biological interest.
 It also provides advanced training opportunities for students and acts as a hub for interdisciplinary collaborations.

 The facility provides fast and reliable high resolution liquid NMR analysis to internal and external users.
 Samples can be organic, inorganic, polymer, biomolecules...
 Details are on NMR Services webpage.

 Dr. David Fushman